There has been a huge shift in how crime is committed within the past few decades.

 Depending on the type of company you’re working for and the threat it deals with, different skills might be required.
 That makes you work in an open role with lots of hats to wear.

-You must pick the strongest, most relevant skills to feature in your skills section.
+You must pick the strongest, most relevant skills to feature in your resume skills section.

 Being a successful security analyst takes more than technical skills.